noah-asing/peopleScraper/README.md

 Update "flagArticleTriggers.csv" to adjust which article headlines are flagged from the main page.
 Update "wordsInArticle.csv" to adjust the words counted from each article

+——————————————————————————————————————————————————————

+NOTE the requirements.txt file for necessary downloads.

+If you have never run Python webscraping scripts, running "pip3 install pandas lxml beautifulsoup4 requests" in a bash terminal window first should have you covered.

+Terminal must be navigated to the same folder as the .py file and .csv files.